Megscammell/Choice-of-direction-in-high-dimensional-response-surface-optimization/docs/source/background.rst

     s^{(k)} = M^TY

 The advantage of using search directions of form :eq:`search_1` is that all variables of :math:`x^{(k)}` can be updated simultaneously.
 Furthermore, numerical comparisons show that search directions of form
-:eq:`search_1` are more accurate than using search directions discussed in :ref:`LS <search_LS>` when the dimension is large.
+:eq:`search_1` are more accurate than using search directions discussed in :ref:`LS <search_LS>` for large dimensions.
 The code and outputs for numerical comparisons can be found at https://github.com/Megscammell/Estimate-of-direction-in-RSM/tree/main/numerical_experiments.